Our team

 Simon Dawson - Adult and Family Advice Service Coordinator

-Simon joined Asylum Welcome in June 2020, having previously volunteered with Asylum Welcome’s Campsfield Detention Support Team, and Adult & Family Services, as an advisor in 2016-17.
-He then moved to the British Red Cross Refugee Support Service where he worked as a casework coordinator across the Thames Valley for 3 years.
+I joined Asylum Welcome in June 2020, having previously volunteered with Asylum Welcome’s Campsfield Detention Support Team, and Adult & Family Services, as an advisor in 2016-17.
+I then moved to the British Red Cross Refugee Support Service where I worked as a casework coordinator across the Thames Valley for 3 years.

-Simon’s passion for humanitarian work began while volunteering for a disaster response charity erecting temporary shelters for earthquake survivors in Sumatra, Indonesia, and a school building project in Haiti.
-His interest in displaced persons, refugee and asylum rights, developed while studying a BA in Social and Political Studies at Ruskin College and then carried through his MA in International Political Economy at the University of Warwick.
-Simon is delighted to have returned to Asylum Welcome and embark on this new and exciting chapter.
+My passion for humanitarian work began while volunteering for a disaster response charity erecting temporary shelters for earthquake survivors in Sumatra, Indonesia, and a school building project in Haiti.
+My interest in displaced persons, refugee and asylum rights, developed while studying a BA in Social and Political Studies at Ruskin College and then carried through my MA in International Political Economy at the University of Warwick.
+I am delighted to have returned to Asylum Welcome and embark on this new and exciting chapter.

 Meena Patel